Information about Olanzapine

 Expert advice for Olanzapine

-- Works well in schizophrenia and bipolar disorder, including difficult cases.
+- Olanzapine works well in schizophrenia and bipolar disorder.

-- Allow at least 4 to 6 weeks to see full effects on thoughts and mood.
+- It may take 4 to 6 weeks to see full effects on thoughts and mood.
 Keep taking it as prescribed.

 - Use caution while driving or doing anything that requires concentration as Olanzapine can cause dizziness and sleepiness.

 - It may increase your weight, blood sugar and cholesterol.
 Eat healthy, exercise regularly and monitor your blood levels regularly.